Abby Roque

 Abby Roque Bio

-Abby Roque (born September 25, 1997) is an American ice hockey player who is a forward for the Montreal Victoire of the Professional Women’s Hockey League (PWHL).
-She is the first indigenous person to play for the United States women’s national ice hockey team, making her Olympic debut in 2022.
-Roque has made significant contributions to women’s hockey both at the collegiate and professional levels, showcasing her talent and dedication to the sport.
+Abby Roque (born September 25, 1997) is an American ice hockey player who plays as a forward for the Montreal Victoire of the Professional Women’s Hockey League (PWHL).
+She is recognized as the first Indigenous person to play for the United States women’s national ice hockey team, and she made her Olympic debut in 2022.
+Standing 5 feet 7 inches tall and competing at 82 kilograms, she is widely respected for her two-way play, leadership, and consistency at every level of the game.

 Early Life and Background